Film poster

-A film poster is a poster used to promote and advertise a film primarily to persuade paying customers into a theater to see it.
+A film poster is a poster used to promote and advertise a film primarily to persuade paying customers into a movie theater to see it.
 Studios often print several posters that vary in size and content for various domestic and international markets.
 They normally contain an image with text.
 Today's posters often feature printed likenesses of the main actors.
 Prior to the 1980s, illustrations instead of photos were far more common.
 The text on film posters usually contains the film title in large lettering and often the names of the main actors.
 It may also include a tagline, the name of the director, names of characters, the release date, and other pertinent details to inform prospective viewers about the film.

 Film posters are often displayed inside and on the outside of movie theaters, and elsewhere on the street or in shops.
 The same images appear in the film exhibitor's pressbook and may also be used on websites, DVD (and historically VHS) packaging, flyers, advertisements in newspapers and magazines, and all other press related to the promotion of the film.

 Film posters have been used since the earliest public exhibitions of film.
 They began as outside placards listing the programme of (short) films to be shown inside the hall or movie theater.
 By the early 1900s, they began to feature illustrations of a film scene or an array of overlaid images from several scenes.
 Other posters have used artistic interpretations of a scene or even the theme of the film, represented in a wide variety of artistic styles.
 Film posters have become increasingly coveted by art collectors in recent years due to their known relative rarity, condition, artist, and art historical significance.